 The disparate impact analysis compares the minority population in the NVTA service area (City of Napa) to the minority population effected by the service change.
-The minority population in the City of Napa is 46.3% of the City's total population compared to 47.3% for the area within 1⁄2 miles of the stops serving the Vine in the City of Napa.
-Consequently, the impact is 1.0% more of the minority population within the effected jurisdiction than the general minority population in the City of Napa.
-Although the minority population impacted is greater than the general population, the analysis indicates that it is not so high as to constitute a disparate impact.
+The minority population in the City of Napa is 46.3% of the City's total population compared to 47.3% for the area within 1⁄4 mile of the stops serving the Vine in the City of

+Napa.
+Therefore, the impact is 1.0% more of the minority population within the effected jurisdiction than the general minority population in the City of Napa.
+Although the minority population impacted is greater than the general population, the analysis indicates that it is not high enough to constitute a disparate impact.